flamewave000/dragonflagon-fvtt/df-chat-enhance/README.md

 ## Edit Sent Messages

 You will now see a little edit button in the top right of messages you are allowed to edit.
 Clicking this will display a dialog that lets you change the contents of the message.
 It will also add the "(edited)" flavour to the message to show that it has been modified.

+### Edit Last Message Keyboard Shortcut

+A keyboard shortcut has now been added to allow you to quickly edit your most recent message you sent.
+While in the chat box, simply press `[Shift]+[Up]` on the keyboard.
+An edit message dialog will immediately appear for the most recent message you sent.

 ![](../.assets/df-chat-enhance-edit-message.png)